 The growth rate of Mountain Ash is approximately 30 cm per year to an average ultimate height of 15metres for a tree or lower if kept as hedging.
 Any trimming if necessary should be done in winter.

-Mountain Ash plants can be supplied economically as bare root in the months when the plants are dormant from November through until the end of March depending on the weather.
+Mountain Ash hedging can be supplied economically as bare root plants in the months when they are dormant from November through until the end of March depending on the weather.

 If larger sturdier specimens are required then we can supply pot grown plants throughout the year for planting at your convenience.